 Below is the abstract of the manuscript that summarizes the findings:

-Backgroud: We estimated stroke risk associated with new exposure to haloperidol, or any typical antipsychotic vs. atypical antipsychotics among patients aged ≥65 years regardless of dementia status.
+Backgroud: We estimated stroke risk associated with new exposure to haloperidol, or any typical antipsychotic, vs. atypical antipsychotic among patients aged ≥65 years regardless of dementia status.

-Methods: Data were obtained from the IBM MarketScan® Medicare Supplemental Database (MDCR) between 01 January 2001 and 31 December 2017.
-Stroke risk among new users of typical antipsychotics (T1 cohort), and among new users of haloperidol (T2 cohort), was compared to stroke risk among new users of atypical antipsychotics (C1 cohort) aged ≥65 years.
-Crude incidence rate (IR) and incidence proportion (IP) of stroke were estimated within each exposure cohort and gender subgroup.
-Three propensity score matching approaches were employed: unadjusted (crude) estimate, Sentinel PS replication (Sentinel PS strategy), and a large-scale regularized regression model involving PS estimation (adapted PS strategy).
+Methods: IBM MarketScan Medicare Supplemental Database (MDCR) data (01 January 2001 to 31 December 2017) were used.
+Stroke risk for new users of typical antipsychotics (T1 cohort) or haloperidol (T2 cohort) was compared with new users of atypical antipsychotics (C1 cohort) aged ≥65 years.
+Crude incidence rate (IR) and incidence proportion of stroke were estimated within each cohort and gender subgroup.
+Three propensity score (PS) matching strategies were employed: unadjusted (crude), Sentinel PS replication, and a large-scale regularized regression model (adapted PS).

 Below are links for study-related artifacts that have been made available as part of this study: